thushan/proxmox-vm-to-ct/readme.md

 > \[!NOTE]
 > Whilst you can use this for any VM to  CT, this script has primarily been tweaked for DietPi.
 >
-> You can disable DietPi specific changes with the `--ignore-prep` switch for other OS's.
+> You can disable DietPi specific changes with the `--ignore-dietpi` or the `--ignore-prep` switch for other OS's.

 ```shell
 bash <(curl -sSfL https://raw.githubusercontent.com/thushan/proxmox-vm-to-ct/main/proxmox-vm-to-ct.sh)